alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-does-this-c-sharp-method-promise.md

 But none of those necessarily tell the whole story.

-## Three Visibility Levels

-The basic issue is that method behavior is visible in different ways.

-### 1. Compiler-visible behavior

-Some behavior is directly visible to the compiler:
+## Some Behavior Is Visible, Some Is Not

+C# already makes some method behavior visible.

 ```csharp
 Task<Customer> LoadCustomerAsync(Guid id)
 Customer?
 FindCustomer(Guid id)
 ```

-Parameter types, return types, awaitable return shapes, and nullable annotations all fall into this bucket.

-That is an important precedent. [`Task<T>` and other async return types](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/async-return-types) change the shape of a method in a caller-visible way. [`string` versus `string?`](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/null-safety/nullable-reference-types) does not change the runtime type, but it makes intent visible enough for analysis and warnings.
+`Task<T>` and other awaitable return shapes change the way callers compose with a method. [`string` versus `string?`](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/null-safety/nullable-reference-types) does not change the runtime type, but it makes intent visible enough for analysis, warnings, and review.

-Annotations and warnings do not make the underlying problem disappear.
-They make the contract visible enough for tools and reviewers to reason about it.

-This is not to say attributes are equivalent to language features.
-They are not.
-The analogy is weaker: C# already has a culture of making some contracts visible gradually, through signatures, annotations, warnings, and conventions.

-### 2. Name-visible behavior

-Some behavior is mostly visible by convention:
+Names also carry expectations:

 ```csharp
 DeleteCustomer(...)